dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 BFR algorithm
 The BFR algorithm, named after its inventors Bradley, Fayyad and Reina, is a variant of k-means algorithm that is designed to cluster data in a high-dimensional
 841 bytes (91 words) - 19:13, 20 May 2018

-Semidefinite programming (redirect from Algorithms for semidefinite programming) tools for developing approximation algorithms for NP-hard maximization problems.
-The first approximation algorithm based on an SDP is due to Michel Goemans
-18 KB (3,340 words) - 15:13, 5 February 2019

-Timeline of Google Search (redirect from Google Algorithm updates in 2017)
-1. "Explaining algorithm updates and data refreshes".
-2006-12-23.
-Levy, Steven (February 22, 2010).
-"Exclusive: How Google's Algorithm Rules the Web"
-85 KB (4,115 words) - 08:18, 6 April 2019

 Tarjan's off-line lowest common ancestors algorithm
 In computer science, Tarjan's off-line lowest common ancestors algorithm is an algorithm for computing lowest common ancestors for pairs of nodes in a